The Elizabeth Soutar Bookbinding Competition recognises excellence in the field of craft bookbinding.

 The competition aims to encourage the practice and development of both creative and craft binding skills which display individual expression and originality.
 Judges look for a best creative binding and a best craft binding.
 Each category carries two prizes — a main prize and a student prize.

-We define a student as any person receiving full-time training or education in bookbinding.
-We consider all student entries for both the main and student categories, but a maximum of one prize can be awarded to an entry.
+We define a student as a person who has begun learning bookbinding within the past five years.
+We consider all student entries for both the main and student categories.

 The 2020 competition